sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 | P. Jaya Vardhan | jayavardhan1810@gmail.com |
 | M. Karthik Reddy | mandapatikarthikreddy@gmail.com |

-## Problem Statement : student assistant Question Answering system
+## Problem Statement : Student assistant Question Answering system
 problem  : To study the whole pdf or text file is time taking process.
 While it is good to read the whole pdf and text files but it also consumes a lot of time when preparing for exams and when quick information is required it is hard to go through the whole document.